azmu0520/js-savollari/README.md

 **Advantages**

 This pattern allows the syntax of our scripts to be more consistent.
-It also makes it easier to tell at the end of the module which of our functions and variables may be accessed publicly, which eases readability.
+It also makes it easier to tell at the end of the module which of our functions and o'zgaruvchilar may be accessed publicly, which eases readability.

 **Disadvantages**